ACME Comics & Collectibles: History

-The store was first established on April 1, 1995, by Fran and Kevin McGarry and is located on Pierce St. in Sioux City.
+The store was first established on April 1, 1995, by Fran and Kevin McGarry and is located on Pierce Street in Sioux City.
 Its selection of comic books and graphic novels come from 79 different publishers, ranging from major industry names such as Marvel Comics and DC Comics to small independent publishers.
-The store also carries a variety of other items, including collectible statues with Star Wars, Star Trek, Dragons, Fairies, and comic book themes; toys from MacFarlane Sports, MacFarlane Dragons, DC Direct, Marvel Select, Pirates of the Caribbean, etc.; artwork and collectible plates; trading cards that range from football, baseball, and hockey to Yu-Gi-Oh!, World of Warcraft, and Magic: The Gathering; games such as Munchkin and Dungeons and Dragons; and a variety of fantasy and Renaissance themed T-shirts, statues, and other paraphernalia.
+The store also carries a variety of other items, including collectible statues with Star Wars, Star Trek, Dragons, Fairies, and comic book themes; toys from MacFarlane Sports, MacFarlane Dragons, DC Direct, Marvel Select, Pirates of the Caribbean, etc.; artwork and collectible plates; trading cards that range from football, baseball, and hockey to Yu-Gi-Oh!, World of Warcraft, and Magic: The Gathering; games such as Munchkin and Dungeons & Dragons; and a variety of fantasy and Renaissance themed T-shirts, statues, and other paraphernalia.

 Events

 ACME Comics & Collectibles participates in Free Comic Book Day every year.
-The store has also hosted several autograph signings from notable people such as Star Wars actors Peter Mayhew, who played Chewbacca and Daniel Logan, who played Boba Fett.
-ACME Comics has also hosted an autograph signing with best-selling author Jesse Leon McCann, author of the Krypto the Superdog comic book.
+The store has also hosted several autograph signings from notable people such as Star Wars actors Peter Mayhew, who played Chewbacca, and Daniel Logan, who played Boba Fett.
+ACME Comics has also hosted an autograph-signing with best-selling author Jesse Leon McCann, author of the Krypto the Superdog comic book.